esp-rs/esp-template/docs/README.md

 > **Warning**
 >
->  Gitpod does not, yet, support Wokwi extension hence Wokwi simulation is not available in Gitpod.
+>  Gitpod does not, yet, support Wokwi extension hence, Wokwi simulation is not available in Gitpod.

 #### Gitpod

-`wokwi-server` is part of the Gitpod image so you can run:
+[`wokwi-server`](https://github.com/MabezDev/wokwi-server) is part of the Gitpod image so, you can run:
 ```sh
 wokwi-server --chip <chip> <pathToElf>
 ```